lawrennd/old_talks/_mlphysical/simulation.md

 \subsection{Molecular Dynamics Simulations}

 \notes{By understanding and simulating the physics, we can recreate operations that are happening at the level of proteins in the human cell.
 [V-ATPase](https://en.wikipedia.org/wiki/V-ATPase) is an enzyme that pumps protons.
 But at the microscopic level it's a small machine.
 It produces ATP in response to a proton gradient.
-A recent paper in *Science Advances* [@Roh-cryo-em20] simulates the functioning of these proteins that operate across the cell membrane.
+A paper in *Science Advances* [@Roh-cryo-em20] simulates the functioning of these proteins that operate across the cell membrane.
 This makes these proteins difficult to crystallize, the response to this challenge is to use a simulation which (somewhat) abstracts the processes.
 You can also check this [blog post](https://www6.slac.stanford.edu/news/2020-10-07-first-detailed-look-how-molecular-ferris-wheel-delivers-protons-cellular-factories) from the paper's press release.}

 \figure{\includegif{\diagramsDir/sysbio/rotary_proton_sv_pump_anim_final}{40%}}{The V-ATPase enzyme pumps proteins across membranes.
-This molecular dynamics simulation was recently published in *Science Advances* [@Roh-cryo-em20].
+This molecular dynamics simulation was published in *Science Advances* [@Roh-cryo-em20].
 The scale is roughly $10^{-8} m$.}{v-atp-ase}

 \speakernotes{Those complex interactions can also be modelled, but we can no longer summarize with the Maxwell-Boltzmann distribution.
 We need molecular dynamics simulations which can be combined with imaging using electron microscopes operating at extremely cold temperatures.}

 \subsection{Quantum Mechanics}

-\notes{Alternative we can drop down a few scales and consider simulation of the Schrödinger equation.
-A recent paper uses deep neural networks to speed up the solution of the many-electron Schrödinger equation enabling simulation of chemical bonds [@Pfau-abinitio20].
+\notes{Alternatively, we can drop down a few scales and consider simulation of the Schrödinger equation.
+Intractabilities in the many-electron Schrödinger equation have been addressed using deep neural networks to speed up the solution enabling simulation of chemical bonds [@Pfau-abinitio20].
 The [PR-blog post is also available](https://deepmind.com/blog/article/FermiNet).
 The paper uses a neural network to model the quantum state of a number of electrons.}

 \figure{\includegif{\diagramsDir/physics/many-electron-schroedinger}{40%}}{The many-electron Schrödinger equation is important in understanding how Chemical bonds are formed.}{many-electron-schroedinger}